taghead/AWS-Automated-Deployments/readme.md

 In CircleCI under the package job the handling variables for the image tag and dbhost is done by

 kubectl create namespace test
-helm unistall acme -n test
+helm uninstall acme -n test